Alyxx-The-Sniper/Linear_Regression/README.md

 -  Check if our model overfit the data
 -  Used various feature selection method to find tune the best score.

-More sample of my work at 'Data Science' repo feel free to take a look. ;)
+You may also check my logistic regression.
+It can be found in my 'Data Science' repo feel free to take a look. ;)